Money Saving Strategies

 Make sure " 3 BR /2 BATH COTTAGE-WALK TO BEACH, PIER, FISHING, RESTAURANT, SHOPPING & MORE" works with your budget *during your desired week*.
 Make certain to get cost-sharing commitments from friends and family before booking a costly rental.
 A single individual in your group must be responsible for gathering payments and agreeing to responsibility for the entire rental payment at time of booking.

 Its All About Amenities

-What amenities is your family searching for?
-Do you want a rental home with patio lounge?
-Do you want to be away from it all, or close to civilization?
-Are extras like beach chairs, barbecue grills, umbrellas, beach carts or coolers at your disposal and included with your rental property fee?
-Gather a list of prioritized "needs and desires" from your group to help filter your search to the most appropriate home.
+What amenities is the group searching for?
+Is a pool reallynecessary?Do you want a rental with open-air lounge?
+Would you like to be away from it all, or near civilization?
+Are bedsheets included with the rental agreement, or do you need to provide your own?
+Make a list of "needs and desires" from your party to help narrow your search to the most suitable rental.